erdem/django-map-widgets/README.md

 * **Project Home Page**: <a href="https://github.com/erdem/django-map-widgets">https://github.com/erdem/django-map-widgets/</a>

 ### Achievements
-The aim of the Django map widgets is to make all Geo Django widgets more user friendly and configurable.
-Map widgets are currently supporting only Google Map services, but we are planning to add other major map services.
+The aim of the Django map widgets is to make all Geo Django widgets more user-friendly and configurable.

+Django map widgets package has support for Mapbox and Google Map services currently, if you want to see more widgets and think you can help, feel free to contribute to the project.
+We would be happy to review and merge your contributions. :)

 ### Installation